ansible/ansible-creator/docs/installing.md

 **Note:**

-The scaffolded collection includes a `hello_world` filter plugin, along with an integration test target for it, that can be run using `molecule` and `pytest-ansible`.
+The scaffolded collection includes a `hello_world` filter plugin, along with a molecule scenario and an integration test target for it, that can be run using `pytest`.
 This serves as an example for you to refer when writing tests for your Ansible plugins and can be removed when it is no longer required.

 To run the `hello_world` integration test, follow these steps: